 SET lock_timeout = '5s';

-SET statement_timeout = '0'; -- DDL itself can take long
+SET statement_timeout = '0'; -- the DDL itself can legitimately run long

 ALTER TABLE orders ADD COLUMN shipping_method text;